backstage/backstage/docs/getting-started/homepage.md

     <Navigate key="/" to="catalog" />
 ```

-Let's replace the `<Navigate>` line and use the new component we created in the previous step as the new home page.
+Let's replace the `<Navigate>` line and use the new component we created in the previous step as the new homepage.

 ```diff
 // File: packages/app/src/App.tsx